Unified Model of Heated Plasma Expansion: Solutions for an expanding Plasma Slab

-In the low $Q_f$ regimes $(I) - (III)$, Eq.\eqref{zeta_Df} indicates that the characteristic Debye length in the perturbed plasma region is greater than $\lambda_s(t)$.
+In the low$-Q_f$ regimes~$(I) - (III)$, Eq.~\eqref{zeta_Df} indicates that the characteristic Debye length in the perturbed plasma region is greater than $\lambda_s(t)$.
 In the limit $\eta \ll 1$, the marginal response scale of the ions to the weak fields is given by $\Delta\zeta_i = Q_f \ll |\zeta_c|$.
-The asymptotic dynamics in regime $(I)$ with $|\zeta_c| \gg \sfrac{1}{Q_f} \sim \zeta_{Df}$, obeys the ordering $L(t) \gg \lambda_{Df}(t) \gg \lambda_s(t)$.
+The asymptotic dynamics in regime~$(I)$ with $|\zeta_c| \gg \sfrac{1}{Q_f} \sim \zeta_{Df}$, obeys the ordering $L(t) \gg \lambda_{Df}(t) \gg \lambda_s(t)$.
 Thus, the nearly unperturbed ion slab shields the electrostatic field near the initial vacuum interface $x=0$ in a characteristic distance much smaller than the length of the self-similar plasma region.
-In the low-$Q_f$, low-$|\zeta_c|$ regimes $(II)$ and $(III)$, on the other hand, the Debye length $\zeta_{Df}$ is much larger than the self-similar ion-fluid domain $\zeta_f-\zeta_c$, which leads to the formation of a diffuse electron plasma near the interface.
-Asymptotically for $|\zeta_c|\ll1$, the electron cloud has a density much lower than the unperturbed plasma density, and the ions remains largely unshielded.
-Assuming $N_{es}\ll1$, the weakly shielded electrostatic field in regimes $(II)$ and $(III)$ can be approximated using Eqs.\eqref{sheath-zeta}-\eqref{match},
+In the low$-Q_f$, low$-|\zeta_c|$ regimes~$(II)$ and $(III)$, on the other hand, the Debye length $\zeta_{Df}$ is much larger than the self-similar ion-fluid domain $\zeta_f-\zeta_c$, which leads to the formation of a diffuse electron plasma near the interface.
+For $|\zeta_c|\ll1$, the electron cloud has a density much lower than the unperturbed plasma density, and the ions remain largely unshielded.
+Assuming $N_{e\rm sh}\ll1$, Eqs.~\eqref{sheath-zeta} and \eqref{match} can be used to approximate the weakly shielded electrostatic field in regimes~$(II)$ and $(III)$

 Higher $Q_f$ values with increasing $\eta$ illustrate the stronger accelerating fields produced at higher $\eta$. $Q_f=P_f$ entails that in the $Q_f>1$ solutions the ions are accelerated to supersonic ion speeds at the leading ion edge, i.e., $v_{if}(t)>C_s(t)$.
-In contrast, the ion flows on the left of the $Q_f=1$ contour remain subsonic throughout the expanding ion region with $P_f<1$.
-The strong acceleration experienced by the small mass of ions in the regimes $(III)$ and $(IV)$ lying below the purple contour in Fig.\ref{fig:paramVarPlots}$(b)$ lead to diffuse ion profiles varying rapidly over the scale
+In contrast, the ion flows on the left of the $Q_f=1$ contour in blue remain subsonic throughout the expanding ion region with $P_f<1$.
+The strong acceleration experienced by the small mass of ions in the regimes~$(III)$ and $(IV)$ lying below the purple contour in Fig.~\ref{fig:paramVarPlots}$(b)$ lead to diffuse ion profiles varying rapidly over the scale